 If you’re perfectly happy with your existing bulbs, it’s possible to buy adapters that add intelligence to your current lights.
-This mainly means creating a remote control feature via a smartphone app, but can also include automation by way of security camera motion detection, for example.
+This mainly means creating a remote control feature via a

 Smart bulbs really do work!
 They provide loads of convenience and entertainment around the home.
 LED lights are also a great upgrade from traditional incandescent bulbs thanks to a steep drop in electrical usage.
 There are some things you’d be surprised that a smart light bulb can do.